 Opiate Treatment Outpatient Program (OTOP)

 The Opiate Treatment Outpatient Program provides methadone detoxification and maintenance to heroin dependent clients in conjunction with medical and psychiatric services.
 Since the onset of the AIDS epidemic, OTOP has been involved in combating HIV disease among injection drug users through research, prevention, and medical care.
 Clients receive as needed HIV testing, HIV risk reduction counseling (reducing transmission or progression of HIV), and HIV medication adherence coaching.
-We have been designated as the county methadone treatment provider for the most medically and psychiatrically compromised opiate addicts.
-OTOP is licensed to provide methadone to 750 clients daily in the combined maintenance and detoxification services.
+We have been designated as the county methadone treatment provider for the most medically and psychiatrically compromised people with opiate use disorder.
+OTOP is licensed to provide methadone to 750 clients daily.
+For more information, visit dsaam.org/otop.

-The Methadone Van provides methadone dosing and counseling services available at Ward 93 at San Francisco General Hospital (OTOP), at the Walden House site in the Mission, the NIA/ICHO site in Bayview Hunters Point, and in Sunnydale.
-The van provides services at these sites Mondays through Fridays.
+The Methadone Van provides methadone dosing and counseling services available at Ward 93 (OTOP) at Zuckerberg San Francisco General and at Bayview Hunters Point.
+For more information, visit dsaam.org/bayviewvan.

 Office-Based Opiate Treatment Program (OBOT)

-Patients receive opiate maintenance through OBOT at their primary care or psychiatric or methadone clinic.
-Counselors provide the counseling at the Community Health Network (CHN) sites, currently Tom Waddell Health Center and Potrero Hill Health Center.
-The Division of Substance Abuse and Addiction Medicine provides clinical coordination and quality monitoring at all sites, currently the two CHN health centers as well as the Bay Area Addiction Research and Treatment Programs (10 methadone slots) and the Harm Reduction Therapy Center (5 methadone slots).
-Roughly half of the patients receive methadone and half receive buprenorphine.
+Patients receive methadone maintenance treatment through OBOT at their primary care or psychiatric or methadone clinic.
+Counselors provide the counseling at the Community Health Network (CHN) sites, currently Tom Waddell Health Center, Positive Health Clinic, and Potrero Hill Health Center.
+The Division of Substance Abuse and Addiction Medicine provides clinical coordination and quality monitoring at all sites.
+For more information, visit dsaam.org/obot.

 Stimulant Treatment Outpatient Program (STOP)